Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Theory and Methods

-\section{Framework}
+\subsection{Framework}

-Say that the initial statistical model at hand, which we refer to as $M_{0}$, is parameterized by $\theta=(\phi,\lambda)$.
-Here, in the terminology of \citet{gustafson2015bayesian}, this is taken to be a {\em transparent} parameterization, with the distribution of the data depending on $\theta$ only through $\phi$.
-Or, put more directly in Bayesian terms, the data $D$ are conditionally independent of $\lambda$, given $\phi$.
-The lack of full identification is thus made clear: the data inform $\phi$ (indeed we presume that they fully inform $\phi$, in the sense that the $(D|\phi)$ model supports consistent estimation of $\phi$).
+Let $M_0$ be the ``unrestricted'' statistical model at hand, which lacks full identification.
+The initial declaration of $M_0$ is presumed to use parameters which are as scientifically meaningful as possible.
+In Bayesian terms it is likely natural to specify a prior distribution in terms of this initial ``scientific'' parameterization.
+We presume, however, that $M_0$ can then be reparameterized using what \citet{gustafson2015bayesian} refers to as a {\em transparent} parameterization.
+This yields parameters $\theta=(\phi,\lambda)$, such that the distribution of the observable data $D$ depends on $\theta$ only through $\phi$.
+Or, more directly in Bayesian terms, $D$ is conditionally independent of $\lambda$, given $\phi$.
+The lack of full identification is thus clear: the data inform $\phi$ (indeed we presume fully, in the sense that the $(D|\phi)$ model supports consistent estimation of $\phi$).
 However, for any dataset, the posterior conditional distribution of $(\lambda|\phi)$ is the same as the prior conditional distribution.
+To connect with the motivating example of Section 1.2, $(p_{00},p_{01},p_{10},p_{11})$ is a scientifically interpretable parameterization, but to understand the lack of identification $\phi=(p_{0+},p_{10},p_{11})$ and $\lambda=s=p_{01}/p_{0+}$ is a transparent parameterization.
+Moreover, the $\mbox{Dirichlet}(1,1,1,1)$ prior distribution is declared in the scientific parameterization, hence the prior distribution on $\theta=(\phi,\lambda)$ follows by change-of-variables.

-In what follows, the primary target of inference is expressed as $\psi =g(\phi,\lambda)$.
+In what follows, the primary (scalar) target of inference is expressed as $\psi =g(\phi,\lambda)$.
 Provided that $g()$ varies non-trivially with $\lambda$, the target is not fully identified.

-Whereas we write the overall parameter space for $M_{0}$ as $\theta \in \Theta_0$, we let the marginal parameter spaces implied by $\Theta_{0}$ be $\phi \in \Phi_{0}$ and $\lambda \in \Lambda_{0}$.
-Importantly, many partially identified models that arise in practice are such that $\phi$ and $\lambda$ are {\em not} variation independent, with the consequence that direct learning about $\phi$ from the observed data may induce some indirect learning about $\lambda$, via the support of $\lambda$ depending on $\phi$ \citep{gustafson2015bayesian} .
-Commensurately, note for future reference that $\Theta_{0}$ may be a proper subset of the Cartesian space $\Phi_{0} \times \Lambda_{0}$.
+(This is the case in the motivating example, with $\psi=sp_{0+} + p_{11}$.)